JeffreyJoel/Stylus-Quadratic-Voting/README.md

 # Quadratic Voting on Arbitrum

-A session-based quadratic voting system built with Rust and deployed on Arbitrum using Stylus.
+A simple quadratic voting system built with Rust and deployed on Arbitrum using Stylus.

+## The Problem

+Web3Bridge has a fixed budget of $50K to organize 7 workshops on various blockchain subject matter.
+The question of how to allocate these scarce resources arises, and Web3Bridge decides to let its students vote on which workshops should take priority.

+A regular voting system (1 student, 1 vote) would not accurately capture the intensity of students' preferences.
+For example, if a student prefers workshop A above the others, they vote for A. However, this system doesn't capture how they feel about workshops B or C compared to the other options.
+This is not a very efficient system for budget allocation based on preferences.

+Using a **Quadratic Voting system**, a student's preference for each workshop is accurately captured and factored into the overall voting result.

 ## What is Quadratic Voting?

-Quadratic voting is a voting mechanism where participants can express the intensity of their preferences.
-Voters get a budget of credits to spend on votes, with costs increasing quadratically:
+Quadratic voting is a collective decision-making procedure that allows participants to express not just their preferences, but also the intensity of those preferences.
+Unlike traditional voting where each person gets one vote per issue, quadratic voting allows voters to allocate multiple "credits" to issues they care about most.

+**Key Principle**: The cost of votes increases quadratically, but the voting power increases linearly.
-- **1 vote** costs **1 credit**
+- 1 vote costs 1 credit
-- **2 votes** cost **4 credits**
+- 2 votes cost 4 credits
-- **3 votes** cost **9 credits**
+- 3 votes cost 9 credits

-This makes it expensive to dominate outcomes while allowing strong preferences to be expressed.
+- And so on...

+This system ensures that while people can express strong preferences on issues they care deeply about, they cannot simply "buy" elections due to the increasing marginal cost.

 ## Key Features